DFSOPS/AwsDLPAlertsSystem/README.md

 - **Proactive security** through automated monitoring and event-driven alerts.

-By automating the detection and response process, this system minimizes manual oversight, speeds up incident response, and reduces the risk of data exposure.
+By automating the detection and response process, this system minimizes manual oversight, speeds up incident response, and reduces the risk of data exposure..